Nikka Yuko Japanese Garden will open for the 2018 season on Saturday May 5th. Enjoy the Lethbridge Japanese

 Tours typically last between 30 to 45 minutes and

 can be tailored to the wishes and interests of the guests.

-Tours begin from the main Garden gate at 10:00am, 2:00pm and last tour is at 4:00pm.
+Tours begin from the main Garden gate at 11:00am, 2:00pm and 4:00pm.
 All tours are included with the cost of admission.

 GENERAL ADMISSION PRICES

 Group Tours - refer to "Group Tours & Photo Sessions"

 Your admission gains access to the Garden, the Visitors Centre, public tours and cultural events and activities.
 For a detailed event schedule visit here.

 2018 Season Passes: